This Ultimate Laptop Buying Guide is your one-stop guide to get the perfect laptop!

 I’m Erik, lptps.com’ owner and main editor and I guarantee you’ll find exactly what you are looking for here 😉

 How to buy a laptop… Where do I start?

-I’ve been helping friends & family buying their laptop for years.
+For years, I’ve been helping friends & family buying their laptop.
 We’ll go through the same process together to get you the laptop you need.

 Each time someone wonders how to buy a laptop, here’s the questions I ask them.
 Why?
 Because the answer will drastically change the laptop you need.

 So your first task is to think about these questions:

 - #1 – Are you into Gaming or using 3D software?

 - #2 – Which screen size do you want?